Disney's Polynesian Village Resort

 Tuvalu: The Tuvalu longhouse is the most remote of the longhouses a the Disney Polynesian Village Resort.
 It almost sits in the Seven Seas Lagoon.
 This is one of the smaller longhouses.
 It’s not too far from the Great Ceremonial House, but it’s a long way from the Transportation and Ticket Center.
 It’s also right next to the Luau Cove.

-The rooms here are all 415 square feet and have one sink in the bathroom.
+The rooms here are all 415 square feet.
 The north facing rooms are mostly Magic Kingdom views, but a few have Lagoon views.
 The south facing rooms have Standard views.

 Rarotonga: If you want to be close to the Great Ceremonial House, this is the long house for you.
 Located just to the east of the GCH, it’s also very close to the quiet pool, the laundry, and Lilo’s Playhouse.
 The bus stop is just to the south.
 Rarotonga has the best location of all the longhouses at the Disney Polynesian Village Resort.

 All of the rooms in Rarotonga are Standard view rooms and are 415 square feet.
-The bathrooms have only one sink.
 There is a deck on the second floor that connects with the Niue longhouse.

 Niue: The Niue longhouse is one of the smaller longhouses at the Disney Polynesian Village Resort, and is the only one without an elevator.
 (If you need an elevator you can go to Rarotonga and walk across the deck that connects with Niue.)
 There are 22 Standard view rooms in this longhouse that are 415 square feet each.